 To get the cats used to coming out and eating while you are there (and help with your assessment process), establish a set time and place to feed the cats every day.
 Pick up the food after about 30 minutes.
 The cats will quickly adapt to the feeding time and will come at that time each day.
 This is essential to making sure that they all come to eat when you plan to trap.

 Ensure that the feeding station is appropriately placed.
-Position the feeding station in an area that is free of human traffic and is inconspicuous.
+Position the feeding stations in an area that is free of human traffic and is inconspicuous.
 You will have greater success in manipulating their schedule, getting them to show up, and consequently trapping.

 TIP: Feed out of unset traps for one to two weeks prior to the trapping day, to get cats used to seeing and walking into them.
 Remove the back door, or rig the trap so it stays open.
 Remove traps after the cats eat so there is no risk of theft, damage, or a cat accidentally being trapped.